libxsmm/libxsmm/README.md

 make STATIC=0
 ```

-The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled using the environment variable LIBXSMM_GEMM i.e., 0:&#160;sequential below-threshold routine without OpenMP but with fallback to BLAS (default), 1:&#160;OpenMP-parallelized but without internal parallel region, and 2:&#160;OpenMP-parallelized with internal parallel region.
-However, in case of the static wrapper, it is required to link against `libxsmmext` and `libxsmm` (in this order; see link-line above).
+The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled using the environment variable LIBXSMM_MP i.e., 0:&#160;sequential below-threshold routine without OpenMP but with fallback to BLAS (default when only linking libxsmm), 1:&#160;OpenMP-parallelized but without internal parallel region, and 2:&#160;OpenMP-parallelized with internal parallel region (default when only linking libxsmmext).
+However, in case of the static wrapper, it is required to link against `libxsmmext` and `libxsmm`.

 ```
-LIBXSMM_GEMM=2 ./myapplication
+LIBXSMM_MP=0 ./myapplication
 ```

 Please note that calling SGEMM is more sensitive to dispatch-overhead when compared to multiplying the same matrix sizes in double-precision.
 In case of single-precision, an approach of using the call wrapper is often not able to show an advantage if not regressing with respect to performance (therefore SGEMM is likely asking for making use of the API).
 In contrast, the double-precision case can show up to two times the performance of a typical LAPACK/BLAS performance (and more when using the API for processing batches).